ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Bringing the Space Lobster to Windows: A Complete Guide to Running OpenClaw with Azure OpenAI - <a href="https://ai.plainenglish.io/bringing-the-space-lobster-to-windows-a-complete-guide-to-running-openclaw-with-azure-openai-37f54ada1dfe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+OOP in JavaScript/TypeScript with Real-World Examples (LLD Guide) - <a href="https://javascript.plainenglish.io/oop-in-javascript-typescript-with-real-world-examples-lld-guide-8438a0ca78ef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ddmn`**
+✍️ **posted by `Rupali Mehta`**

-<blockquote>Running OpenClaw on Windows with Azure OpenAI: The Complete WSL2 Setup Guide (With Real Fixes That Actually Work)
+<blockquote>When developers hear Low-Level Design (LLD), one thing sits at the core of everything — Object-Oriented Programming (OOP).
-Continue reading on Artificial Intelligence in Plain English »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-13 Node debugging lessons from latency spikes with no errors - <a href="https://medium.com/@hadiyolworld007/13-node-debugging-lessons-from-latency-spikes-with-no-errors-890d35f61ed8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Talk to Your Local Music Library: Build a Voice-Controlled Music Server with Alexa, Gemini, and… - <a href="https://medium.com/@chandreshrao007/talk-to-your-local-music-library-build-a-voice-controlled-music-server-with-alexa-gemini-ffc1f7a5f134?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Chandresh Rao`**

-<blockquote>When Node.js gets slow without throwing errors, these 13 debugging lessons help you find the real bottleneck faster.
+<blockquote>From “Hey Alexa, play Manthahasame” to an audio stream in under 200ms — for free.
 Continue reading on Medium »</blockquote>

-<h3>3. npm vs Yarn vs pnpm vs Bun — Which Package Manager Should You Use in 2026? - <a href="https://medium.com/@pritanshudwivedi/npm-vs-yarn-vs-pnpm-vs-bun-which-package-manager-should-you-use-in-2026-1458c2c2b961?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+How Deterministic Replay in JavaScript Cut Production Debug Time in Half - <a href="https://thinkingthroughcode.medium.com/how-deterministic-replay-in-javascript-cut-production-debug-time-in-half-ee721b4780ab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pritanshu Dwivedi`**
+✍️ **posted by `Thinking Through Code`**

-<blockquote>A few years ago, I didn’t care about package managers.
+<blockquote>I started my journey with JavaScript in 2018, and for a long time, I always had a fear in my mind.
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Built a Scalable File Upload System Twice — Here’s What Changed - <a href="https://medium.com/@riteshbamola/i-built-a-scalable-file-upload-system-twice-heres-what-changed-433632a6c714?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Zero-Allocation Parsers in Node.js: A High-Performance String Processing - <a href="https://mvineetsharma.medium.com/zero-allocation-parsers-in-node-js-a-high-performance-string-processing-e7173b349bd5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritesh Bamola`**
+✍️ **posted by `Vineet Sharma`**

-<blockquote>From Node.js + MongoDB to Java Spring Boot + PostgreSQL: a developer’s honest retrospective on why I rebuilt the whole thing, what I…
+<blockquote>Performance isn’t just about speed — it’s about memory efficiency.
+In high-throughput Node.js applications, every unnecessary string…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building a Jira-like Backend with Decorator-Driven DDD in KickJS - <a href="https://medium.com/@forinda82/building-a-jira-like-backend-with-decorator-driven-ddd-in-kickjs-07098df14742?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS + Prisma v7 Crash?
+The Fix Is Simpler Than You Think - <a href="https://medium.com/@mudipakishanimayanga/nestjs-prisma-v7-crash-the-fix-is-simpler-than-you-think-1062fc97fc9e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Forinda`**
+✍️ **posted by `Mudipakishanimayanga`**

-<blockquote># Building a Jira-like Backend with Decorator-Driven DDD in Node.js
+<blockquote>Why does our previously working Prisma and NestJS project crash after updating Prisma to v7?
 Continue reading on Medium »</blockquote>

-<h3>6.
-I Thought I Knew Frontend Development… Until My UI Broke in Production - <a href="https://ishivpoojan22.medium.com/i-thought-i-knew-frontend-development-until-my-ui-broke-in-production-1b25d52663b4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shiv Poojan`**

-<blockquote>It was working perfectly.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Stop scrolling through the AWS SDK Changelog, I built Boto-Tracks to give you a better way - <a href="https://medium.com/@tunaxia/stop-scrolling-through-the-aws-sdk-changelog-i-built-boto-tracks-to-give-you-a-better-way-74a9a5da6caf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tunaxia`**

-<blockquote>If you are a developer working with Python and AWS, you already know that the Botocore library updates almost every single day.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Nobody warns you about V8 deopts: 8 ways hot code turns cold - <a href="https://medium.com/@kaushalsinh73/nobody-warns-you-about-v8-deopts-8-ways-hot-code-turns-cold-faea44894ff3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neurobyte`**

-<blockquote>A practical guide to the hidden JavaScript patterns that quietly knock optimized Node.js code off the fast path.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Cookies &  Sessions in PHP — Complete Guide for Developers - <a href="https://medium.com/@waiyan.toshima12/cookies-sessions-in-php-complete-guide-for-developers-0c0d79203bd5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Municipal Client Just Got a Demand Letter.
+Now What? - <a href="https://medium.com/@bidshieldada/your-municipal-client-just-got-a-demand-letter-now-what-c58f34c23195?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Echo_Scaler`**
+✍️ **posted by `BidShield ADA`**

-<blockquote>Managing user data across multiple pages is one of the most important aspects of web development.
-In PHP, this is mainly handled using…
+<blockquote>The 48-hour triage playbook for municipal contractors — what to gather, who to call, and how documentation changes the entire negotiation.
 Continue reading on Medium »</blockquote>

 <h3>2.
-AI Is Becoming Your Customer — Here’s Why Your Website Isn’t Ready - <a href="https://joshuannadi.medium.com/ai-is-becoming-your-customer-heres-why-your-website-isn-t-ready-ee556b66936b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Run a 5-Minute Accessibility Audit on Your Website - <a href="https://medium.com/@imta71770/how-to-run-a-5-minute-accessibility-audit-on-your-website-69907c2457bc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joshua Nnadi`**
+✍️ **posted by `Imta`**

-<blockquote>AI agents can now browse, evaluate, and complete purchases.
-Most websites still can’t handle them.
+<blockquote>Originally published at A11yFix
 Continue reading on Medium »</blockquote>

 <h3>3.
-Your AI agent just took an action.
-Do you know what it did? - <a href="https://medium.com/@ramongalegocs/your-ai-agent-just-took-an-action-do-you-know-what-it-did-d0fcf307420d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Business Ideas That are Small Now Will Be Massive by 2027 - <a href="https://medium.com/write-a-catalyst/ai-business-ideas-that-are-small-now-will-be-massive-by-2027-035df48d219f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramon Galego`**
+✍️ **posted by `NAJEEB`**

-<blockquote>A few months ago, a fintech company’s accounts payable agent approved and triggered a $47,000 payment to a vendor that had been flagged…
+<blockquote>Why the next wave of AI winners may come from boring workflows, narrow niches, and expensive problems nobody wants to do by hand
-Continue reading on Medium »</blockquote>
+Continue reading on Write A Catalyst »</blockquote>

 <h3>4.
-Payment Processing Fees Compared: Stripe vs Square vs PayPal vs Cash App (2026) - <a href="https://medium.com/@tangyanhuan1993/payment-processing-fees-compared-stripe-vs-square-vs-paypal-vs-cash-app-2026-989587dc89b3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript 7.0 Is Being Rewritten in Go.
+Here’s Why You Should Care (and What to Do Today) - <a href="https://arg-software.medium.com/typescript-7-0-is-being-rewritten-in-go-heres-why-you-should-care-and-what-to-do-today-3e6c5b69d3f8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Damon`**
+✍️ **posted by `Arg Software`**

-<blockquote>If you sell anything online, payment processing fees are silently eating your margins.
-A 2.9% fee sounds small until you realize that’s…
+<blockquote>The end of an era for JavaScript’s most beloved compiler - and the beginning of 10x faster builds
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why Most Local Business Websites Don’t Generate Leads - <a href="https://medium.com/@serhii_3346/why-most-local-business-websites-dont-generate-leads-222456321d9e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The illusion of simple app: what writing test cases taught me about QA - <a href="https://medium.com/@akaselvas/the-illusion-of-simple-app-what-writing-test-cases-taught-me-about-qa-fe5828269d52?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Serhii`**

-<blockquote>Many local businesses have a website.
-Continue reading on Medium »</blockquote>

-<h3>6.
-My CodePath 2X Student Experience: Part 1 | Spring 2024 - <a href="https://medium.com/@TharunKumarReddyPolu/my-codepath-2x-student-experience-part-1-spring-2024-34220928373f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tharun Kumar Reddy Polu`**
+✍️ **posted by `selvas`**

-<blockquote>Ten weeks.
-Countless bugs.
-One GitHub repo that tells the story of my spring 2024 hustle.
-Here’s what I learned in CodePath’s Intermediate…
+<blockquote>I never thought I would spend weeks thinking about CSRF tokens and WebSocket connections and card flip animations but here I am and…
 Continue reading on Medium »</blockquote>

 <br/>